mcfletch/2daypython/checkup.rst

   * if you're just heading off to do surveys or play games you likely aren't going to figure out how to code anything
   * ask me, ask your friends, but keep **trying**

-* you don't have to wait for club to code see :doc:`installation`
+  * there's only 4 hours left in the club this year

-* there are other ways to learn to code see :doc:`links`
+* you don't have to wait for coding club to code see :doc:`installation`
 * reading is pretty important... if you're **not reading**, you're **not going to understand** the instructions here